 What it means is that you divide data into different lanes like a road has different lanes so that many vehicles can move at the same time.
 You can let the old devices use 2.4 GHz band which don’t support 5GHz band and let newer devices use 5GHz band which support it.
 This will decrease the clutter in your network and you will get better overall speeds.

 Just don’t use a default username or password no matter what.
 As soon as you get a new NETGEAR router, change the username and password so that no one else but you can access the configuration page of your NETGEAR router.

 Also password protect your Wi-Fi network by choosing a strong password with stronger WPA2 settings with AES encryption.
 Almost all NETGEAR wireless routers support it and it is a very secure and strong security measure.
 Try to avoid WEP as it is older than WPA2 and is less secure.

-If you are still having issues with your NETGEAR router, feel free to contact Netgear Tech Support Company available 24×7 for your help.
-You can call on our Netgear Tech Support number at 1-888-479-2017
+If you are still having issues with your NETGEAR router & Ways to speed up your current Netgear wireless router, feel free to contact Netgear Tech Support Company available 24×7 for your help.
+You can call on our Netgear Tech Support number at +1 888 808 1303.

 .
 Call today!